Genivia/RE-flex/doc/index.md

 non-backtracking deterministic finite state machines (FSM) when instantiated.
-These deterministic finite automata (DFA) representations speed up matching considerably, at the cost of the initial FSM construction (see further below for hints on how to avoid this run time overhead).
-RE/flex matchers only support POSIX mode matching, see \ref reflex-posix-perl.
+These deterministic finite automata (DFA) representations speed up matching considerably, at the cost of the initial FSM construction (see further below for hints on how to avoid this run-time overhead).
+RE/flex matchers use POSIX mode matching, see \ref reflex-posix-perl for details.

 The RE/flex `reflex::FuzzyMatcher` class derived from `reflex::Matcher`
 supports the same features as the `reflex::Matcher` class but performs